rnc/nicks-shell/ansible-windows/README.md

 ## TODO:

  * Backup choice
- * Per user configuration for powershell (hidden files etc) and file associations
  * Windows default file associations ; use setuserfta and file association list
      * http://kolbi.cz/blog/2017/10/25/setuserfta-userchoice-hash-defeated-set-file-type-associations-per-user/
- * Disable Lock Screen Ads - does this still exist?
+     * File types:
+         * jpg, mp3, txt, html, pdf
  * Disable WebSearch on May 2020 Update
      * https://www.ghacks.net/2018/04/07/microsoft-breaks-disable-web-search-in-windows-10-version-1803/
+ * Per user configuration for powershell (hidden files etc) and file associations
+     * Potentially just run 4 times with `-e ansible_user=xxx` - but what do we do with child accounts?

+### Longer term todo:

+ * Disable Lock Screen Ads - does this still exist?
  * Custom pin menu - possibly not needed?
 Can create shortcut on desktop
  * Consider switching digikam to manual install as package 6.1 is older than 7 (in beta)

-#### Notes on todo

  * Consider use of https://chocolatey.org/packages/choco-cleaner but would need to disable scheduled task perhaps.
- * Secondary admin user setup and child user setup.

 ## Setup